RainbowHackerHorse/vzvol/README.md

 --list
 List all zvols on your system, the type, and any associated .VMDK files.
 Example output:
-ZVOL              TYPE        VMDK
-zroot/smartos     RAW         none
+ZVOL              TYPE        VMDK                                      USED   SIZE zroot/smartos     RAW         none
-zroot/ubuntu1604  VirtualBox  /home/username/VBoxDisks/ubuntu1604.vmdk
+zroot/ubuntu1604  VirtualBox  /home/username/VBoxDisks/ubuntu1604.vmdk  1.51G  10G